kgryte/wikipedia-anagrams-app/README.md

 ===
 #### PUT /loglevel

-Provides a RESTful endpoint for setting the server application log level.
+URI endpoint for setting the server application log level.
 This endpoint is useful when probing and/or debugging a live server.

 ##### Request: (application/json)